-After you’ve recruited your supporters, provide them with training about how to best launch their own campaign pages and make the most of the opportunity.
+After you’ve recruited your supporters, provide them with training about how to launch their own campaign pages and make the most of the opportunity.
 Focus on helping them create their own fundraising appeal.
 People tend to give money to a person rather than an organization, meaning their unique words and appeals will drive more support than a more generic message from your organization.

 4. Support your fundraisers.

 Support your volunteer fundraisers during every step of your peer-to-peer fundraising campaign.
 Provide training before the campaign starts to show them the best ways they can set up their own campaign pages.
-Then, take additional steps throughout the campaign to show them how to take their campaign to the next level.
+Then, take additional steps throughout the campaign to show them how to take their fundraiser to the next level.

 For instance, you might recommend:

-- Reposting the peer-to-peer fundraising page at regular intervals on their social media accounts
+- Reposting the peer-to-peer fundraising page at regular intervals on their social media accounts.

 5. Celebrate reaching your goal.

 When you hit your goal, celebrate!
 Reach out to all of the supporters who helped fundraise on your behalf and thank them for their involvement.

 On a smaller scale, when individual fundraisers hit their goals, reach out to congratulate them.
 Encourage them to continue raising money for the campaign in this same message so that they know they can keep going and surpass their goal.

 After the campaign ends, it’s time to say a lot of thank yous.
 Thank every fundraiser for getting involved, and don’t forget to show appreciation for the donors who contributed to the campaign’s success.